Ripley's Believe It or Not!: The Riddle of Master Lu

-Ripley's Believe It or Not!: The Riddle of Master Lu is a point and click adventure game based on Robert Ripley, the creator of Ripley's Believe It or Not!.
+Ripley's Believe It or Not!: The Riddle of Master Lu is a point-and-click adventure game based on Ripley's Believe It or Not! creator Robert Ripley.
 It was developed and published by Sanctuary Woods in 1995.

 Plot

 Set in the year of 1936, the player assumes the control of (a fictionalised version of) Robert Ripley.
 The game starts in Thebes, Egypt, where Ripley is pursued by two men.
 They steal his sack and are about to execute him, when they are terrified by sounds from the talking Colossus of Memnon and run away.
 On his way back to New York City he finds that the same two men have ransacked the Odditorium, attacked his assistant, Feng Li, and were looking for any documents concerning "Master Lu".
 He surmises that they are after the Emerald Seal of the tomb of China's first emperor, a powerful talisman which could be used to unite all Asia under a single power, on the eve of World War II.

-The adventure starts in Peiping, where Ripley believes he can find more about Master Lu in the Hall of Classics.
+The adventure starts in Peiping (an old romanization of Beiping, the city now known as Beijing), where Ripley believes he can find more about Master Lu in the Hall of Classics.
 It is there a priest tells his history: Master Lu was the sage of Emperor Qin, traveled to locations such as Easter Island, Sikkim and Peru to discover the Elixir of Life for the Emperor.
 After designing the Emperor's Tomb, he used Rongorongo, Sikkimese and Peruvian hieroglyphics to conceal the secret to open it; he believed that only after the peoples of the world reach a certain point of peace and cooperation, they would be able to use joint knowledge and understand it.
 The priest also mentions that Twelvetrees came before Ripley, and two men tried to steal the tablet.
 However he will allow Ripley to study the tablet if he finds the key to solve the riddle.